RealAhani/CMake_Template/README.md

 # A Template to start a Cmake/C++ project with using libraries

-# Windows and linux are now supported
+# Windows and linux/unix-likes are now supported
 # pre requresit app , pakages , Dependencies
 ### cmake ,Ninja ,ccache ,clang-tidy ,cppcheck ,cpplint ,iwyu ,clang-format ,cmake-format ,vcpkg ,and a compiler like clang++ or cl are should be installed and added to your system path enviroment